kvnlay/js-tic-tac-toe/README.md

 A Tic-tac-toe game you can play in your browser.

-library project from The Odin Project [curriculum](https://www.theodinproject.com/courses/javascript/lessons/tic-tac-toe-javascript)
+Tic-tac-toe project from The Odin Project [curriculum](https://www.theodinproject.com/courses/javascript/lessons/tic-tac-toe-javascript)

 ## Contributors